 Umbrella Cockatoo Example

 An umbrella cockatoo, if all goes well, could end up living for many, many decades or even longer.
 If your cockatoo is 3 years old, that is likely to relate well to its maturity in comparison to human 3-year-olds.
 Physically, this bird would be very young, even though she might not look like it on the outside.
-The age of cells that make up her body could be compared to those of a 3-year-old human toddler, so when you think of it in those terms, it should be easy to understand why it would be a mistake to measure her age in the same way that many do with dogs and cats
+The age of cells that make up its body could be compared to those of a 3-year-old human toddler, so it should be easy to understand why it would be a mistake to measure its age the same way as many do with dogs and cats.

 Caring for Your Pet Bird to Achieve a Long Life